JaytheSpazz/PipeHow/content/new-class.md

 3
 ```

-An enum is behind the scenes simply a set of defined numbers and an instance of an enum is one of the numbers or sometimes a combination of them, which means we can also cast the enum to numbers if needed.
+An enum is behind the scenes simply a set of defined numbers, and an instance of an enum is one of the numbers or sometimes a combination of them.
+This means we can also cast the enum to numbers if needed.
 The numbers start at 0 by default but the labels can be set manually.
 If only one label is set to a number, the following numbers will simply increment the number by 1.

 In PowerShell you can define an enum using the `enum` keyword and separating each value by line.